etna-team/etna/docs/source/installation.rst

 The library, starting with version 3.0, can be installed on the Google Colab and Kaggle platforms.
 To do this, you can use any of the instructions above.

-On Google Colab you should don't forget to restart the environment after installing the library.
+On Google Colab you shouldn't forget to restart the environment after installing the library.

 Installing on Apple M1 (ARM)
 -------------------------------------